EvanCin/CSCB09/assignments/a3/readme.md

 Rough notes for assignment <br />
-https://man7.org/linux/man-pages/man2/sigaction.2.html set sa_handler to SIG_IGN so that when sigaction() is called with SIGTSTP, the stop signal is ignored.
+https://man7.org/linux/man-pages/man2/sigaction.2.html set sa_handler to SIG_IGN so that when sigaction() is called with SIGTSTP, the stop signal is ignored. https://www.ibm.com/docs/en/zos/2.4.0?topic=functions-kill-send-signal-process found if pid is equal to 0, then kill sends its signal to all processes with the same process group ID as the sender.
+In my implementation, only the parent process will be calling the particular signal handling function so by saying kill(0, signal) I am able to send signal to the child processes.

 __ABOUT__ <br />